DrTexx/cchs-ideas/readme.md

 We should have ethically sourced cocaine, where each batch has a blockchain tracking code, with the purity content and a picture of the maker smiling.
 The only issue would be there poor columbian farmers keep wondering why their whole operation keeps getting shut down.

+### Saw-blade Wielding Robot Arm
+(summary needed)

+Andrew: * _cutting something with circular saw_ *

+Denver: "***we should make a circular saw with a stepper motor***... so then we make make it play music with Sam's stepper music script."

+Andrew: "And then we can put it on your robot arms!"

 ## Honourable Mentions
 ### Undercover Police Officer
 No like, you're undercover _AS_ a police officer.